horis-dev/Ariadne/README.md

 ## 📝 Usage Tips

 - Run the official scenarios first to understand output formats.
-- Ensure Docker services start properly during custom scenario fuzzing.
+- Ensure Docker services start properly during custom scenario execution.
 - All request and response logs are automatically recorded for analysis.

 ---